ivirshup/anndata-paper/paper.md

 # Outlook

-The anndata project is under active development towards a variety of features: more advanced out-of-core access, cloud integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow.
+The anndata project is under active development towards a variety of features: more advanced out-of-core access, better cloud & relational database integration, a split-apply-combine framework, and interchange with more formats, like Apache Arrow.
 Furthermore, anndata engages with projects that aim at building out infrastructure for modeling multi-modal data and representing non-homogeneous data to enable learning from Electronic Health Records [@Heumos2021].
+Finally, we aim at further improving anndata's data semantics converging further to *tidy data* and exploiting scientific domain knowledge.

 # Acknowledgements